 I am kinda of an old school, more traditional and conservative type of father and my values towards fatherhood are based on the bible.
 Being a father has also helped me to get a better understanding of my relationship with God.
 I have come to understand that being a father is not a title but a responsibility, its love in action, its a service.
 As a father I don’t expect to be congratulated for carrying out my duties.

-As I father I am the head of my home, I have to lead my family by setting an example in love and morality.
+As a father I am the head of my home, I have to lead my family by setting an example in love and morality.
 Providing leadership and direction.
-The leadership role is not authoritarian but is in partnership with my wife my helper.
+The leadership role is not authoritarian but is in partnership with my wife, my helper.
 It is a privilege and an honour for my wife to allow me to be the father in the home.
 I am able to lead the family because she allows me, I am the father of three children because she has allowed it.

-if the family is broken down I have to take responsibility as the head.
+A hard truth I learnt about fatherhood is that buck stops with me.
+If my house is a shambles, I have to take responsibility.
+If the family is broken down I have to take responsibility as the head.
 Sometimes I may feel the urge to make excuses for the shortfalls of leading the family but the buck stops with the head.
-I constantly have to watch what I do as it reflects on my wife and my children are also watching and learning.
+I constantly have to watch what I do and say as it reflects on my wife and my children are also watching and learning.

 I have learnt to be patient dealing with kids, I have learnt a lot about life from just watching our kids.
 Having worked a lot from home and I feel guilty at times that I can’t spend enough time with my kids.
 What more of people who are full time at work?
 But I have seen the rewards of spending more time with them.
 Children also taught me how to forgive.

 Loving the kids also means that I do not spare the rod, at times it hurts to see them cry but I know its necessary.
 I would rather they are disciplined by my loving hand than by the heavy hand of the law.
 “Fathers, do not exasperate your children; instead, bring them up in the training and instruction of the Lord.”
 Its keeping that balance that is very important and is no easy job.
 But the rewards a great.
 Some we will only reap when our kids have left our home.

-Fathering two kids who are of similar age you become a ref mediating between various battles and misunderstandings.
+Fathering two kids who are of similar age you become a referee mediating between various battles and misunderstandings.
 They also conspire.
 Sometimes wrong decision are made in disciplining the wrong child!
 But I have learnt to apologise to the kids when that happens.
-I realised as well we were not as clever as we were thought we were while growing up.
-Parents can see through a lot the lies and gimmicks.
+I realised as well we were are not as clever as we were thought we were while growing up.
+Parents can see through a lot of the lies and gimmicks.

 I have also realised that I am a bit harder on my son than on my daughter and I am very protective of her.
 This is because of the reality that life out their is not fair out their and the girl child is at a disadvantage.
 The older she grows the more I realise that I can go to extents I never imagined to protect her.

 I try my very best to answer all of my children questions, tough as it maybe.
 But its important I provide answers otherwise someone else will.

 Consistency is very important for example how you are perceived at church with how you are at home.
 Your family should not see two different messages.
 Mixed messages will confuse kids and you will lose credibility as a leader.
 Your children will innocently embarrass you and you will have only yourself to blame!
 A father has to ensure that the home is a sanctuary which everyone is eager to come back for nourishment and protection.
-My wife and children should always be eager to come home at the end of a long day
+My wife and children should always be eager to come home at the end of a long day.

-One of the things I have cherished is hearing my kids say that they miss me when I have been away for a few days
+One of the things I have cherished is hearing my kids say that they miss me when I have been away for a few days.